- All records that are managed in the Network Zone.

 The modified publishing profile appears activated on the Publishing Profiles page.
+In addition, a job Network Publishing Job appears in the list of scheduled jobs (see Viewing Scheduled Jobs).
 Data that meets the defined criteria is exported to the specified FTP location when the profile is run (either manually or according to the selected schedule).Alma tests the FTP connection before running the profile.
 If the FTP connection fails, the profile is not run, and there is no resulting loss of data.
 If the FTP connection fails while the export job is running, the data that was in the process of being exported is kept and included in a subsequent successful export job report.

 - Network Zone -

-- Network Zone Republish Set of Titles - Publish marked records to Primo.
+- Network Zone Republish Set of Titles - Publish selected records to Primo.